|

 with specific software, see our other tutorials.

-Equipment/Software needed for Digital Scrapbooking:
+Equipment/Software needed for Digital Scrapbooking

 ·